Particular/docs.particular.net/nservicebus/upgrades/7to8/dependency-injection.md

 it is recommended to either:

-- Avoid building the container early by passing the container builder to the various bootstrapping parts of the application _or_
+* Avoid building the container early by passing the container builder to the various bootstrapping parts of the application _or_
-- Using a [dedicated child lifetime scope](https://autofac.readthedocs.io/en/latest/integration/netcore.html#using-a-child-scope-as-a-root) which allows accessing singletons of the root container while having dependencies managed by the service collection being "rooted" within the child scope.
+* Use a [dedicated child lifetime scope](https://autofac.readthedocs.io/en/latest/integration/netcore.html#using-a-child-scope-as-a-root) which allows accessing singletons of the root container while having dependencies managed by the service collection being "rooted" within the child scope.

 #### StructureMap